Spec-Driven Development

 Initialization and constitution adoption

-Running akka specify init will populate a project directory with an empty Akka project.
-In addition, it grabs all of the markdown templates necessary for the spec-driven process.
-Once you’ve run this command, change to the directory of your new project (if you’re not already there) and launch your favorite code assistant.
+Running akka specify init <dir> provisions a new AI-assist ready project directory.
+It scaffolds an empty Akka project and grabs all of the markdown templates necessary for the spec-driven process.
+Once you have run this command, change to the directory of your new project (if you are not already there) and launch your favorite code assistant.

 One of the important files that comes with your new project is a constitution.
 The constitution.md file is where unbreakable rules for the entire project are defined.
 This file contains mandates about technology requirements, design rules, and more.
-Akka will give you a default constitution that contains all of the mandatory requirements for Akka applications.
+Akka gives you a default constitution that contains all of the mandatory requirements for Akka applications.
 In addition to the Akka-specific constitution, the initialization process lets you add an additional layer of constitution.
-You can use this to include mandates from your company, organization, team, etc. It then becomes easy to maintain your own constitution while still benefiting from Akka’s rules.
+Use this to include mandates from your company, organization, team, etc. It then becomes easy to maintain your own constitution while still benefiting from Akka’s rules.

 Specify a feature

-It’s possible to specify an entire application by supplying a prompt to the /akka.specify agent command, but it isn’t recommended.
-If your application is simple enough that it can be specified in a single prompt or file, you should use a single-file spec as the full spec-driven process is likely overkill for your needs.
+It is possible to specify an entire application by supplying a prompt to the /akka.specify agent command, but it is not recommended.
+If your application is simple enough that it can be specified in a single prompt or file, use a single-file spec instead — the full spec-driven process is likely overkill for your needs.

 To specify a new feature, use the following syntax from inside your AI agent: